brillout/goldpage/docs/readme.template.md

     This performance gain is substantial on mobile devices.
   - Not interactive
     <br/>
-    Because your page is not rendered to the browser's DOM, your page connot have stateful nor interactive views.
+    Because your page is not rendered to the browser's DOM, your page connot have stateful nor interacrive views.

 In a nutshell:
 If your page needs to be interactive then you have to rendered it in the browser and set `doNotRenderInBrowser` to `false`.